Billy Jennings (Welsh footballer)

-William Jennings (25 February 1893 – 1968) was a Welsh football player best known for playing for Bolton Wanderers, for whom he made over 250 appearances in The Football League.
+William Jennings (25 February 1893 – 1968) was a Welsh footballer best known for playing for Bolton Wanderers, for whom he made over 250 appearances in The Football League.
 He played for Bolton in the 1923 and 1926 FA Cup Finals.
 He also played 11 times for the Welsh national team and later had a two-year spell in charge of Cardiff City.